Movatn

 Movann is a lake at the northern end of the village of Sørbråten in Maridalen valley in Nordmarka, a forested part of Oslo, Norway.
 It has a train station on the Gjøvik Line.
 The population of Sørbråten is 317.

-The name
+Etymology

 The lake is named after the old farm Mo (Norse Mór) in Nittedal.
 The name of the farm is identical with the word mór m 'moor, heath'.
 The last element is vann 'water, lake'.

-The name of the lake has now the form Movann, that is Bokmål (compare Sognsvann).
+The name Movann is Bokmål, one of the two official written standards of Norwegian.
 The name and form of the railway station, Movatn, is Nynorsk.